 Dopamine is a neurotransmitter, which is a chemical messenger sending signals between dopaminergic neurons in the brain.
 These neurons are important for motor control (moving your body), memory, arousal, and reward.

 Too little dopamine in certain parts of the brain gives rise to the rigidity of movements and the tremor associated with Parkinson’s disease.
-Too much dopamine is associated with psychosis.
+An association exists between psychosis and excessive dopamine.

 That being the case, the trend of needing to get rid of dopamine in the brain is ridiculous (and actually not what Dr. Sepah was meaning by the term).
 Instead, the idea of using CBT-based techniques to reduce our addictive-like behaviors to technology is at the core of ‘dopamine fasting’.